Emmy® Award-Winning television personality, food & travel journalist; a culinary advocate, specializing in seafood.

 Her mother is a teacher and a writer.

-Always ready for an adventure, the Boys & Girls Club and being a Girl Guide of Canada was a perfect fit.
+Always ready for an adventure, the Boys & Girls Club and Girl Guide's of Canada was a perfect fit.

 She was always involved with sports; track & field, field hockey, ball hockey, dancing and skating, and touch football.

-After studying theater at Dalhousie University it was off to Vancouver, LA or New York City...
+After studying theater at Dalhousie University it was off to New York City...

 Michael-Ann also supports No Kid Hungry.